Stock of the Day

 Here are some ways that investors could benefit from investing in HCA Healthcare, Inc.:

-• HCA Healthcare, Inc. recently reported an earnings per share (EPS) of $6.22, exceeding analysts' expectations of $6.03, indicating strong financial performance and potential for future growth.
+• HCA Healthcare, Inc. reported earnings per share of $6.45, significantly exceeding analysts' expectations, indicating robust financial health.

 HCA Healthcare Bear Case